 BiographyHe was born Leslie Townes Hope in Eltham, in South London, England on May 29, 1903, the fifth of seven sons of William Hope, an English stonemason, and Avis Townes.
-After a number of moves round southern England, the family emigrated to America and settled in Cleveland, Ohio in 1908.
+After a number of moves around southern England, the family emigrated to America and settled in Cleveland, Ohio in 1908.

-When he returned to vaudeville Bob began making announcements to each audience about the forthcoming attractions and received an encouraging response so he gradually extended his routine and Hope the solo artist was born.
+When he returned to vaudeville Bob began making announcements to each audience about the forthcoming attractions and received an encouraging response, so he gradually extended his routine and Hope the solo artist was born.
 He was still called Leslie or Lester at this time and in 1929 he changed his name to the more masculine sounding 'Bob', after racing car driver Bob Burman.

 He spent the next 5 years in vaudeville, honing his act, including slowing down his too-rapid delivery.
 He appeared on Broadway again in 1932 in 'Ballyhoo' and the following year he achieved his first major hit with his portrayal of Huckleberry Haines in the Broadway musical, 'Roberta'.

 Hope made the break from small time actor to major star in New York and he did it by means of the two new popular media - movies and radio.